mekongGOOD/odc-hrok-api/README.md

 ##Adding new datasets (database tables)

-1. After a new mySQL database table is added, then run the following script.
+After a new mySQL database table is added, then perform the following steps:

-Each of the datasets are mapped using a library for NodeJS called sequelize (http://sequelizejs.com/documentation).
+1. Run the sequelize auto script:

+  `node_modules/sequelize-auto/bin/sequelize-auto -h localhost -d <database> -u <userName> -x <password> -o models`

+  This will generate mapping into the models directory.

+2. Modify the generated models to remove unnecessary attributes and to set primary keys.
+The primary key will be used to lookup individual records from the table.

+3. Add URL mappings into the odc.js file.
+The following example is for the `wp_map_national_election_2013` table.

+  `server.get('/census/2013/election', findAll.bind(models.wp_map_national_election_2013));`

+  This allow us to look up all election results.

+  `server.get('/census/2013/election/:code', findOne.bind(models.wp_map_national_election_2013));`

+  This allow us to look up election results for a particular id (the ID is the primary key of the table).

+4. Commit changes to git:

+  `git commit -a
+  git push`

 <hr/>
 ##The RHOK Team